mjbmjb4846/probe/readme.md

 8. **Fetch IP Address:**
    - Click the "Fetch IP Address" button to connect USB to the device and fetch the IP address.

+9. **Activate Screen Lock:**
+   - Click the "Activate Screen Lock" button to prevent the screen/computer from sleeping while the window is open.

 ## Update Notifications

 The interface will automatically check for updates and display a notification if a new version is available.
 Follow these steps to update: